How to (and Why You Should) Step Up Your Networking Over the Holidays

 Update Your Resume.
 Use this extra free time to update your resume.
 With all the busyness of school, sometimes the last thing on your mind is updating your resume to reflect that internship you participated in this past summer or the shadowing opportunity you had earlier in the semester.
 Once it’s updated, make plans to get it critiqued by your Career Consultant.

-I am writing to make you aware of my interest in working/interning at (organization/company name).
-A copy of my personal resume is enclosed for your review.
-(Include 3-5 reasons why you feel qualified to be considered for a position).
-Should a position become available at (organization/company) I would greatly appreciate your consideration.
-If you have any questions or would like to speak with me further regarding my qualifications, please feel free to contact me by phone at (706) 555-4321 or by email at tombrown@fictitious.email.
+Dear Mr. Hooper: I am writing to make you aware of my interest in working as a Project Manager at The Home Depot.
+I believe I can bring a strong skillset and experience base to the role, including leadership, high technical proficiency, and clear communication.
+I have attached my resume for your reference.
+I am particularly interested in The Home Depot because of your commitment to serving veterans.
+As a U.S. Air Force veteran, I know that the Home Depot aligns with my values.
+Should a position become available, I would greatly appreciate your consideration.
+If you have any questions or would like to speak with me about my qualifications, please feel free to contact me at (910) 555-4321 or tombrown@uofga.edu.

 Sincerely,